Croatia–Serbia basketball rivalry: 2011 Adecco Ex-Yu Cup in Ljubljana, Slovenia

 The 2011 game was a part of exhibition tournament for the EuroBasket 2011.
-Serbia had a 80–71 win over Croatia in the tournament final on 9 August 2011.
+Serbia had an 80–71 win over Croatia in the tournament final on 9 August.
 Croatia led for most of the game, seven minutes before the end of the game it reached the 10 points margin, 67–57, but then played very poorly in the game closure.
 With a 13–0 run, Serbia took the lead, 67–70, two minutes before the end, and then increased its advantage to the final nine point lead, 71–80, by the end of the game.
 Croatia was led by forward Bojan Bogdanović with 17 points, while center Nenad Krstić was the most efficient in Serbia with 18 points scored.

 2011 London Invitational

-Croatian national team was able to successfully open its London Tournament campaign with the initial 83–71 win over rival Serbia.
+Croatia national team was able to successfully open its London Tournament campaign with the initial 83–71 win over rival Serbia.
 Croatia took the lead just before the end of the first quarter (17–16), led at the half by 44–36 and reached 16-point surplus midway the last quarter before managing to stay on the top.
 Croatian guard Krunoslav Simon again displayed his excellent shooting stroke while leading the Croatia with 17 points (6–8 from the floor).
 Croatian center Ante Tomić added 13 points and 9 rebounds.